SST Tourism’s Community Work

 SST has been involved in community activities for nearly 15 years, including infrastructure development, advisory, and training.
 In both our business and non-profit activities, we pay attention to the social and environmental impact, ensuring to always improve the condition of the earth and its people.
 Some examples of SST’s activities include:

 SST constructed the bridge and road to the village already in 1996.
 Later, in 2010, we initiated and assisted in the opening of a library and computer class in Ngapali.
 SST also sponsored training on Community-Based-Tourism to encourage the local tourism’s sustainable development.

 Naga community: cultural conservation

-SST has been giving CBT workshops in country-wide locations (Twante, Mottama, Bagan and others) to raise awareness among local people and private sector about the effects of tourism and their role in it.
+SST has been giving CBT workshops in country-wide locations (Twante, Mottama, Bagan, and others) to raise awareness among local people and the private sector about the effects of tourism and their role in it.